backpackcloud/backpackcloud.github.io/_posts/episodes/2018-05-25-episode-3-application-logs-trails-on-a-crime-scene.md

 This is awkward.
 I really don't know why some folks are afraid of logs.
 Log entries are a simple structure.
 We can split a log entry into four parts that have great impact on the log quality: timestamp, level, category and message.

 The `timestamp` represents the timeframe in which the event occurred.
-Without it, we can't recreate the timeline to analyze more than one event.
+Without it, we can't recreate the timeline to get a better view of the scenario.

 The `level` represents how informative is the event.
 Every runtime defines its own set of possible levels like under-the-hood information (e.g. `TRACE` and `DEBUG`), generic information (e.g. `INFO`) and alerts (e.g. `WARN` and `ERROR`).
 Using concise log levels helps us to define which of them will appear in the log stream.